honzajavorek/honzajavorek.cz/content/2017-05-04_how-corporations-can-attract-good-engineers.md

 Every attempt to present your company as better then it is, every superlative and every buzzword or general term makes you more pathetic in the eyes of an ordinary developer.

+It's because the local market is small and they have friends who know what is it really like to work for your company.
+Or they worked on similar projects and just from plain experience they can recognize you're not saying the complete story.

 ### Find Cool

 Find technologically interesting things which small or medium companies just cannot afford to have.
 Ask your existing employees about what's great about their work (and don't forget to also ask what sucks).
 Large scale?
 Deep R&D?
 Open Source?
 Petabytes of data?